Anund Jacob: The Battle of Helgeå

 Thus, the results of the war are not clear in either of the sources.
 It is obvious, however, that the Swedish-Norwegian attack failed, since Cnut remained master of his realm and was able to make a pilgrimage to Rome in 1027.
 On his way back to Denmark he dictated a letter, saying that he intended to make peace with the peoples and nations which had tried to deprive him of his kingdom and life but had failed since God deprived them of their power.
 In the following year Olaf II was driven from Norway and Cnut was hailed as overlord in his stead.
 Cnut also claimed to be king over part of the Swedes in these years.
 Coins in the name of Cnut were minted in Svealand at about the same time.
 All this suggests that the peoples around Lake Mälaren may have ousted Anund Jacob for a while, and hailed Cnut.
 The possibility of a brief Danish suzerainty in Central Sweden has engendered considerable debate; on one hand Cnut's coins might simply be copied from the Anglo-Danish coinage in a mechanical way, but on the other hand a number of numismatists have argued that the coins are too original in making to be considered copies.
+Curiously, coins stating that the Swedish king Olof Skötkonung was King of England have also been found in Sigtuna.
 At any rate King Anund Jacob was in power again around 1030.